mikechambers/dcli/README.md

 $ dcliah --name mesh#3230 --moment weekly
 ```

-Lets view our historic Crucible stats across all of our characters for all time:
+Let's view our historic Crucible stats across all of our characters for all time:

 ```
 $ dcliah --name mesh#3230 --mode all_pvp --moment all_time -class all